cairis-platform/cairis/docs/roles.rst

 Data Controller The entity that determines the purposes, conditions and means of the processing of personal data.
 GDPR Data Processor  The entity that processes data on behalf of the Data Controller.
 GDPR Data Subject    A natural person whose personal data is processed by a controller or processor.
-GDPR
+GDPR Machine         Software agents that behave with some level of autonomy.
 =============== ================================================================================================= ===============

 Adding, updating, and deleting a role